OriOri-CCP7/oriori/README.md

 5.[Licence](#licence)

 ### How to Install and Run the Project ###
+---
+To test it locally, first create it
 ### How to Use the Project ###
+---

 ### Credits ###
+---

 | Name | Title / Position | GitHub  |
 | ---- | ---------------- | ------- |
 | Joseph Van Alstyne | -TechLeader <br> -DevOps/CI <br> -Team Support | https://github.com/kappanjoe |